gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.ApplicationMeta.md

 > `optional` **name**: `string`

-- Indicates to name of application meta
+- Indicates to name of application meta.

 ***